 Heritage Christmas at Burnaby Village is when Vancouver’s most interesting outdoor museum comes alive with Christmas lights and decorations in December.

-Burnaby Village at Christmas in 2018
+Burnaby Village at Christmas

 About Burnaby Village

 Located at 6501 Deer Lake Avenue, Burnaby Village Museum is “Where History Comes to Life.”
 This outdoor museum includes old-fashioned streets, historic buildings including a school, church and old homes, period-costumed townsfolk, a blacksmith, a historic Vancouver street car and even an ice-cream parlour, among other stores.

 Want to see a place with historical value and Christmas lights?
 Then check out Heritage Christmas at Burnaby Village.

 Burnaby Village is a great place for people of all ages, especially during its Heritage Christmas season.
 During the event there are festive Christmas lights and decorations to admire as well as special entertainment at certain times.

 Even if it wasn’t free, this attraction would still be highly recommended.
 Don’t miss it!

 In 2019, from November 23 until December 13, Heritage Christmas was open from 1:00 pm to 5:30 pm on weekdays and from 1:00 to 9:00 pm on Saturdays and Sundays.

 From December 14, 2019, to January 3, 2020, Heritage Christmas was open from 1:00 to 9:00 pm every day (except for December 24 and 25 when it was closed).
 Admission was free to the event, but carousel rides cost about $2.65.